Kapil-Baser/shortener/README.md

 ## Features

   - Create a short URL from a full URL
-  - Scans the full URL in case it contains any malcious JavaScript code
+  - Scans the full URL in case it contains any malicious JavaScript code
-  - Retrieve an original URL from a shortend URL
+  - Retrieve an original URL from a shortened URL
   - Update an existing URL
   - Delete an existing URL
   - Provide statistics like access count of any existing URL